-Null hypothesis – this sometimes just refers to the hypothesis in a study, but more specifically it refers the idea that any difference between 2 study groups has only occurred by chance.
+Null hypothesis – this sometimes just refers to the hypothesis in a study, but more specifically it refers to the idea that any difference between 2 study groups has only occurred by chance.

 Open label – where a patient in a trial knows which treatment they are taking.

-Publication bias – refers the tendency for published results to be different to other trials.
+Publication bias – refers to the tendency for published results to be different to other trials.
 For example, trials that show a positive effect are more likely to be reported and published, than trials that find no effect.